 Why income statements matter

-Income statements are used by lenders and financing companies to assess the profitability of a business when they are requesting a loan or financing.
-Lenders will often look at all three financial statements to get a good feeling for where the business stands financially.
-They may also request income statements from past years to look for trends.
+Lenders and financing companies use income statements to assess the profitability of a construction business when they are requesting a loan or financing.
+Lenders will often look the income statement and other financials to get a good feeling for where the business stands financially.
+They may request income statements from past years to look for trends.

 The amount of tax a company pays is based on pretax income.
-Businesses produce quarterly income statements, as they are required to pay estimated taxes on the income they’ve earned.
+Businesses typically produce quarterly income statements, as they are required to pay estimated taxes on the income they’ve earned.

 Companies can also use their income statement to compare with other companies in a similar industry.
 They can gauge their standing in regards to the competition and can make changes accordingly to improve their financial position.

 Financial statements are a key reporting tool for businesses when it comes to analyzing their profitability and customer buying trends.
 Reviewing them on a regular basis will ensure that data is accurate, and that management always knows where the business is financially.